-Two entire vacation days wasted.
+Two entire days of our Newfoundland vacation wasted.
 Kapootie, gone.
 One day for Hubby to recoup from the stomach flu, and the next day for me to suffer with that same darn flu.
 Stupid equal opportunity bug.
 Although brutal, it thankfully didn’t hang around long, and by Saturday morning, Hubby had developed a serious case of cabin fever.

 Daughter-in-law had a stack of files to do lawyer stuff with, so she stayed home while our son played tour guide.
 It was a lovely day, bright and clear, if you didn’t mind the gale force wind slamming you in the teeth with the strength of a 2X4.